 - As a precaution avoid eating fish from Stony Creek.

 - Don’t let pets swim in the area or drink the water.

 - Seek medical help if you feel unwell.

-The results show that a range of industrial chemical solvents, detergents and fire soot particles were washed into Stony Creek.
-The key chemicals detected were phenol (an industrial chemical and cleaning product), polyaromatic hydrocarbons (fire and soot by-products), chemicals called BTEX (benzene, toluene, ethylbenzene and xylene), PFAS, and industrial solvents such as acetone and butanone.
+Past results have shown that a range of industrial chemical solvents, detergents and fire soot particles were washed into Stony Creek.
+The key chemicals detected were phenol (an industrial chemical and cleaning product), polyaromatic hydrocarbons (fire and soot by-products), lighter petroleum hydrocarbon chemicals called BTEX (benzene, toluene, ethylbenzene and xylene), PFAS, and industrial solvents such as acetone and butanone.

 Results from regular water quality monitoring at fixed sites in Stony Creek

 Results for the persistent chemicals perfluorooctanesulfonic acid (PFOS) and the herbicide 2,4-D upstream of the fire site (Quarry Rd) and three sites downstream of the fire site at Cala St, Cruickshank Park and Hyde St from 30/8/2018 to 16/04/2019 are shown below.
 The red and green lines indicate recreational water quality and aquatic ecosystem guidelines, respectively.
 These show that the two recent samplings are similar to previous samplings.
 Note, the high PFOS levels recorded on 30/08/2018 downstream of the fire site are not displayed on this figure to aid interpretation.